kwgoodman/la/doc/source/intro.rst

                         [129.03, 130.39, 130.55],
                         [ 14.82,  15.11,  14.94]])

-A larry can have any dimension.
+A larry can have any number of dimensions except zero.
 Here, for example, is one way to create a one-dimensional larry:
 ::
     >>> import la
     >>> y = la.larry([1, 2, 3])